23-time major champ Serena Williams says she’ll play US Open

 The U.S. Open normally is the fourth and final Grand Slam tournament of each season.
 It will be held without spectators from Aug.
 31 to Sept.
 13, making it be the second major of 2020, following the Australian Open, which concluded in early February.

-The French Open was postponed from May because of the coronavirus pandemic and currently is scheduled to start a week after the U.S. Open ends.
-Wimbledon was canceled altogether for the first time since World War II in 1945.
+The French Open was postponed from May because of the coronavirus pandemic and is now scheduled to run from Sept.
+27 to Oct.
+11. Wimbledon was canceled altogether for the first time since World War II in 1945.

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports